 Warning signs of a clog

-If you are having issues with your grease trap, drains, or want a quote for regular drain or grease trap maintenance call the experts at Smith Drain Solutions.
-You can reach us at 410-938-7642 or contact us here.
+By understanding how grease traps work and what they are designed to do, you can take steps to ensure that your business is in compliance with local regulations and operating as efficiently as possible.
+If you are having issues with your grease trap or drains or want a quote for regular drain or grease trap maintenance, call the experts at Smith Drain Solutions.
+You can reach us at 410-938-7642 or contact us.
+We’re here to help you keep your business running smoothly.